twostraws/Sitrep/README.md

 Sitrep is built using Apple’s [SwiftSyntax](https://github.com/apple/swift-syntax), which means it parses Swift code accurately and efficiently.

 **Note:** Please make sure that the SwiftSyntax version specified in Package.swift matches your current Swift tools version.
-For example, if you're using Swift tools 5.3 you need to change the spec from `0.50400.0` to `0.50300.0`.

 ## Installation